-Gaming is strictly limited to individuals 21 years of age and older.
+Illinois video gaming is strictly limited to individuals 21 years of age and older.
 Your staff will need to card patrons in the gaming area (preferably before they enter) and at least one employee who is over 21 years of age must always have a clear line of sight to the entrance to the gaming area.

 Your staff should also be prepared if any issues occur, like who to call if anything happens to a video gaming terminal (VGT) or if patrons experience problems with cashout vouchers.

 Your staff should be familiar with those involved with the gaming industry (as it relates to the maintenance of machines and collections).

 Discretion should be a top priority among staff and patrons.
 Stressing the importance of keeping financial information confidential is huge!